VPAC/superlinux/supercomputingwithlinux.md

 **Paraview**: ParaView is a data analysis and visualisation application.
 The data exploration can be done interactively in 3D or programmatically using ParaView's batch processing capabilities.
 ParaView was developed to analyze extremely large datasets.

-**PBSssh**: PBSssh: Is a Bourne-Again shell executable for Portable Batch Script.
+**PBSssh**: PBSssh is a Bourne-Again shell executable for Portable Batch Script.

 **PHYLIP**: PHYLIP (the PHYLogeny Inference Package) is a package of programs for inferring phylogenies (evolutionary trees).